-In today’s highly competitive publishing landscape, effective book marketing is vital to ensure your work reaches its intended audience and achieves the recognition it deserves.
+In today’s highly competitive publishing landscape, creating an effective author marketing plan is vital.
+After all your hard work, you want to ensure your book reaches its intended audience and achieves the recognition it deserves.

 1. Define your target readership